gunderson/TASK/README.md

 Modules should use a consistent naming scheme throughout the application from the module name itself, to the related sass and pug files, to the classnames and IDs in the HTML itself.
 A custom node module is included to create new Pages for convenience `$ npm add-page <Pagename>`.
 This script will create necessary folder structure and add the created files to their relevant index files.
 Conventionally every word in a Pagenames is capitalized and words are separated by hyphens.

 To remove a page from the site you should use `$ npm run add-page <Pagename> -d`.

+#### Javascript

+Please use the style as defined in .jsbeautifyrc

+#### SASS

+Style units that are not proportions (e.g. not %, vw or vh) should be defined in `rem` units.
+This enables all elements to scale uniformly.
+This technique helps to simplify media queries and can often make media query definitions as simple as  changing the `font-size` (defined in px) of the `<html>` node.

 ## Abstract classes